-\begin{prop} Let $\cC$ be a cofibrantly generated model category where relative cell complexes are monomorphisms and let $X_{\bul} \in \cC^{\Delta^{\op}_{0}}$ be an objectwise cellular diagram such that each degeneracy $s_i$ is a subcellular inclusion.
-Then the latching maps of $X_{\bul}$ are cellular inclusions so $X_{\bul}$ is Reedy cofibrant. \end{prop} \begin{proof} We modify the proof of \cite[X.2.7]{EKMM97} to show inductively that \cite[X.2.5]{EKMM97} is a pushout-pullback diagram of subcell complexes defined as unions of the subcell complexes given by the degeneracies.
+\begin{prop} Let $\cC$ be a cofibrantly generated model category in which relative cell complexes are monomorphisms and let $X_{\bul} \in \cC^{\Delta^{\op}_{0}}$ be a degreewise cellular diagram such that each degeneracy $s_i$ is a subcellular inclusion.
+Then the latching maps of $X_{\bul}$ are cellular inclusions and therefore $X_{\bul}$ is Reedy cofibrant. \end{prop} \begin{proof} The proof of \cite[Thm.~X.2.7]{EKMM97} can be modified to show inductively that \cite[(X.2.5)]{EKMM97} is a pushout-pullback diagram of subcell complexes defined as unions of the subcell complexes given by the degeneracies.
 Such unions are well-defined because relative cell complexes are monomorphisms \cite[Prop.~10.6.10]{Hir03}. \end{proof}

 \begin{prop} Let $T$ be a Quillen monad acting on a cofibrantly generated model category $\cC$.
-Suppose that relative cell complexes in $\cC$ are monomorphisms and suppose that for any cellular object $M$, $TM$ is cellular and the natural unit map $M \rightarrow TM$ is a cellular inclusion.
-If $X$ is a $T$-algebra and is weakly equivalent as a $T$-algebra to some $\widetilde{X}$ such that $U\widetilde{X}$ is cellular, then $X$ is resolvable with replacement $\widetilde{X}$. \end{prop} \begin{proof} This is an immediate application of \Cref{prop:ekmm-argument-for-reedy-cofibrancy}. \end{proof}
+Suppose that relative cell complexes in $\cC$ are monomorphisms and that for any cellular object $M$, $TM$ is cellular and the natural unit map $M \rightarrow TM$ is a cellular inclusion.
+If $\widetilde{X} \to X$ is a cofibrant replacement of a $T$-algebra $X$, such that $U \widetilde{X}$ is cellular, then $\widetilde{X}$ is a bar cofibrant replacement of $X$. \end{prop} \begin{proof} This is an immediate application of \Cref{prop:ekmm-argument-for-reedy-cofibrancy}. \end{proof}